shinto-labs/send-log-to-loki/README.md

 - `loki_password`: Loki password required to send log.
 - `additional_labels`: Additional labels to be added to the log in logfmt format.

-## Default Labels

-The following default labels are provided in the log message:

-- `workflow`: The name of the workflow.
-- `repository_owner`: The owner of the repository.
-- `repository_name`: The name of the repository.
-- `status`: The status of the log message (success or failure).
-- `run_number`: The run number of the workflow.
-- `actor`: The user who triggered the workflow.
-- `url`: The URL to the workflow run.
-- `ref`: The git reference (branch or tag).
-- `duration`: The duration of the job in seconds (if the start time was recorded).

 ## Example Workflow

 ```yaml